 Over the past few days I’ve observed at least three postings on social media perpetuating an old, hackneyed claim about Ulysses S. Grant that has resurfaced in force.
-The reasons for its resurgence should be obvious to most readers, but it will suffice to argue here that a heightened uncertainty about the appropriate place for Confederate iconography in U.S. society has mobilized some Confederate apologists into a fighting position on the front lines of history.
-Their claim about Grant goes a little like this:
+I suspect that its resurgence is partly due to a heightened uncertainty about the appropriate place for Confederate iconography in U.S. society that has mobilized some Confederate apologists into a fighting position on the front lines of history.
+This claim about Grant goes a little like this:

 U.S. Grant had several slaves who were only freed after the 13th amendment in December of 1865.
 When asked why he didn’t free his slaves earlier, Grant stated that “Good help is so hard to come by these days.”

 As Abraham Lincoln argued in 1862, “don’t trust everything you read on the internet,” and this claim is patently false despite its seemingly wide acceptance online.
 Here’s why.